cosmicog/Blueprint-wiki/Setting-up-icon-pack-(Part-1).md

 ---

 **As you can see, some files are in 2 folders.
 They are the exact same files, you don't need to modify them, just copy and paste them in the other folders.**

+However, please keep in mind, that some launchers like Lawnchair Launcher generate _All_ icons tab automatically, so you should avoid having such _tab_/_category_ in your drawable.xml file located in `app/src/main/assets/`

 ---